START

 ABOUT THE PROJECT

-Start is a clinical study that follows patients with recent arthritis (arthritis).
-The goal is to find early signs, markers, on disease, such as in blood tests or samples from joint fluid and joint.
-In the future, this information can help to make the right diagnosis faster and provide more targeted treatment.
+START is a clinical study that follows patients with recent onset of arthritis.
+The goal is to find early signs, markers, of the disease, for example in blood tests or samples from synovial fluid and synovial membrane.
+This information may in the future help to make the correct diagnosis more quickly and provide more targeted treatment.

-Early treatment can help reduce pain, prevent damage to the joints and maintain good function.
+Early treatment can help reduce pain, prevent joint damage, and preserve good function.

 The study also aims to provide new knowledge about the mechanisms behind how arthritis develops.